AbbVie Dividend Stock Analysis

 |1 Year||2 Years||3 Years||4 Years|

 In 2018, AbbVie has increased their dividend twice!
 The most recent payment is a 50% increase over the dividend payment from the fourth quarter of 2017.
-Certainly, this is some big time dividend growth!
+Certainly, this is some big time dividend growth and has attracted the attention of dividend stock investors.

 Due to Humira, Abbvie’s revenue has grown steadily over the past several years.
 As a result, Humira represents about 65% of total revenues.